alfonsof/azure-java-examples/README.md

 **Compute - Azure Virtual Machines:**
 * [azurevm](/azurevm) - Azure Virtual Machines: Example of how to handle Azure Virtual Machines.

+**Storage - Azure Storage:**
+* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create: Example of how to handle Azure Blob Storage and create a new Azure Blob Storage container in Azure.

 For instructions on running the code, please consult the README in each folder.